Atomschorsch/udacity-sdce-project1-object-detection/alex_project1_writeup.md

 ## **Training**
 #### **Own adaptions:**
 I had to override the model parameter `eval_config.metrics_set` with `pascal_voc_detection_metrics`, where the original parameter value `coco_detection_metrics` has thrown the error `'numpy.float64' object cannot be interpreted as an integer`.
 This fix has been provided via [https://knowledge.udacity.com/questions/657618](https://knowledge.udacity.com/questions/657618).
+For metrics evaluations, see last chapter **Summary and discussion of experiments**.

 ### **Reference experiment**
 The reference experiment represents the baseline for the project, so every experiment is based on the experience gained from the first run.